APEC leaders condemn Russian war in Ukraine, global economic impacts

 The Group of 20 is a forum of the world's biggest economies for developing global policies on the most pressing challenges.
-It includes 19 countries plus the European Union.
-Together they represent 80 percent of global economic output.
-The members are: Argentina, Australia, Brazil, Britain, Canada, China, the E.U., France, Germany, India, Indonesia, Italy, Japan, Mexico, Russia, Saudi Arabia, South Africa, South Korea, Turkey and the United States.
+It includes 19 countries plus the African Union and European Union.
+Together they represent 85% of global economic output.
+The 19 member nations are: Argentina, Australia, Brazil, Britain, Canada, China, France, Germany, India, Indonesia, Italy, Japan, Mexico, Russia, Saudi Arabia, South Africa, South Korea, Turkey and the United States.

 Already have an account?
 Log in